polashds/full-stack-portfolio-projects/frontend/src/components/taskform_html.md

    * Shows `"Saving..."` while waiting.
    * Navigates back home or shows success message when done.
 3. If any error occurs, `error` is set and displayed above the form.

----

-Would you like me to show the **full functional component** version of this form (with `useState`, `handleChange`, `handleSubmit`, and `navigate` defined)?
-That will make the code easier to understand as a complete working example.